w3c/encrypted-media/TEAM.md

 1. If the pull request contains multiple commits, squash them as appropriate.
    * In general, all commits and merges should be squashed into a single commit.
-   * If commits or sets of commits represent multiple distinct actions (i.e. do something then rename a variable), then the branch might be squashed into two or more commits, each representing a distinct action.
+   * If commits or sets of commits represent multiple distinct actions (e.g., do something then rename a variable), then the branch might be squashed into two or more commits, each representing a distinct action.
    * Squash commits by running `git rebase -i origin/gh-pages` then using `squash` on the commit(s) to be squashed.

 1. If index.html is not part of the pull request and needs to be updated: